 Over the past couple days, I've been reeling in the reality of their deaths.
 Their tragic life-altering deaths.
 Not for us, as their admirers, but their families.
 This made me really start thinking even more about mental health and suicides, and how we need to help more.
 Sure we're going to miss watching them on TV or using their products, however, those are just “things”.
 Their families are going to miss them as their spouse, parent, sister/brother, child, best friend, etc.

-The thing about mental health that so many people don't understand, there are too many variables.
+The thing about mental health issues that so many people don't understand, there are too many variables.

 Take Bi-polar Disorder for example (because that's just one of the mental illnesses that I suffer from daily).
 Just because I have a BiPolar disorder, doesn't mean that's all I have and also doesn't meant that my diagnosis is exactly the same as the next 10 thousand people's diagnosis.